Bond Sales, Mosquito Curtains And A Rodeo Ghost.

 “Some guy on the phone looking for him.”

-Unfortunately, Walter Scott had passed, but the man knew his daughter and I found her phone number.
+Unfortunately, Walter Scott had passed, but the man knew his daughter’s new married-name and the detective found her phone number.
 As I dialed, I rehearsed my wild request about as well as I had for Howard the banker, “Gee you don’t know me but my grandfather was a POW with your father….say, do you know anything about a silver rodeo belt buckle?
 And in that split second…….
 I dreamed I could give it to my father and the rodeo belt buckle would somehow heal us both.

 I reported the news to my Dad who had shared so much about his father and helped me bring Sport Jordan’s magic back to life.
 And then, the epiphany hit me.
 While the facts may differ, the truth is that I did find the belt buckle and I did give it to my father through the countless conversations and revelations we both shared.